Risk-taking is personal. Everyone has his threshold.

 What Did We Know About Spain?

-While a 10-day trip couldn’t be called a comprehensive education in Spanish real estate, it was enough, as I assured Kathleen, for me to know a good deal when I saw one.
+While a 10-day trip couldn’t be called an all-encompassing education in Spanish real estate, it was enough, as I explained to Kathleen, for me to know a good deal in property when I saw one.
 She begrudgingly agreed to buy a unit because I was there and she wasn’t.
 She had to trust my instincts.
 And, in the end, she sure was glad she did.

-That investment falls into the top 10 most successful of the more than 70 real estate buys I’ve made over the years.
-The developer sold the apartment for me before I was required to close on the purchase.
-The returns were almost 100% profit over the less than two years that I held the contract for the property.
+The developer sold the apartment for me before it was completed.
+The returns were almost 100% profit over the less than two years that I held the property.

-As I’ve learned, education reduces perceived risk and puts actual risk into perspective… but it doesn’t eliminate risk altogether.
+Education lessens perceived risk and puts it into better perspective, but it doesn’t eliminate risk.

 Educate… Then Protect